MiLabTsinghua/IMEE/README.md

 # IMEE

-To test the demo, please download all three folders in this repository. 'data'
+To test the demo, please download all three folders in this repository. `data`